CH 04 FRQ 147.355 FR 000000 TS 2026-04-25 00:00:00Z SIG STA LOCK RX 37.7818N / 122.4111W SHA 5f7c2e91

-solving the ai wars
+the ai wars are loud right now.

 here's the analogy i can't unsee: we already have machines that can memorize books — humans.